Skip to content

 Any change you make to a pipeline on the canvas, such as adding, deleting or moving a component, is saved automatically.
 However, you need to commit and merge the changes before you can publish the pipeline for use in schedules.

 You can open multiple pipelines at once.
 Each is shown as a separate tab at the top of the canvas, and you can click a tab to quickly switch to viewing a different pipeline.
+You can reorder your tabs by selecting and dragging a tab to your preferred order.
 Clicking the X on a tab will close that particular pipeline.

 In the bottom-right, there are a number of tools in the control box that let you change how you view the canvas.
 These tools are useful if you have a large pipeline that doesn't fit in the default canvas view: